johnalison/WorkingPhilosophy/BeTheGood.md

 - “Only thing that matters is doing the right thing right now.
    > Past cannot be changed.
-   > Future is no assured.
+   > Future is not assured.
    > The action in the present should be “right”.

 - “The used key is always bright” - Poor Richard